De Renzis Group

 We are also interested in characterising the impact of lipid metabolism during morphogenesis.
 Using a chemical genetic approach we uncovered an exciting link between so-called ‘lipid induced phenotypes’ and developmental gene activities underlying the regulation of cell and tissue shape.

 Finally, we are developing new optogenetic tools to control protein activity with light during tissue morphogenesis with high spatio-temporal precision.

 Future projects and goals

-Using a combination of imaging, genetics and biochemical approaches we wish to identify the cell biological basis underlying the pathways controlling changes in membrane dynamics during morphogenesis.
-Our long-term goal is to analyse the differentiation of intracellular pathways in other cell types and tissues.
-We wish to elucidate how machineries controlling intracellular trafficking reorient during differentiation and how this in turn impacts on global changes in tissue morphology.
+Using a combination of imaging, genetics and optogenetic approaches we wish to elucidate how machineries controlling intracellular trafficking re-organise during differentiation and how this in turn impacts on global changes in tissue morphology.